 There are two local institutions that deserve a mention.
 The first is the Rochester Public Market (open throughout the year on Tuesday, Thursday and Saturday).
 More than just a market, it is a popular meeting point, and a place to find a whole variety of fresh foods and meals or snacks to eat on the go.
 Then there is Wegmans, a regional grocery chain that is a favourite with the locals, and has an immense range of hot and cold meals to take away or eat in store.

-As for the drink, there are craft breweries, dstilleries and vineyards… More to come in a later post.
+As for the drink, there are craft breweries, distilleries and vineyards… (Read more in my post about Drinking My Way Around Rochester.)